About the Neuropsychology Research Group

 - Professor John R Crawford, University of Aberdeen, School of Psychology, UK

-- Associate Professor Julie D Henry, School of Psychology, Queensland University
+- Professor Julie D Henry, School of Psychology, Queensland University

 - Dr Karen Mather, Centre for Healthy Brain Ageing (CHeBA), UNSW